|If you enjoy this, the entire AOC Sunday Report is available in a|

 ¶ This Collect is to be repeated every day, after the other Collects in Advent, until Christmas Day.

 Rather than fear man, we must fear God, and do what He wants us to do.
-We must concern ourselves with God’s opinion rather than Man’s opinion.
 Then perhaps maybe, some in this world will see what we are doing for Him and come to know Him and join Him.
-We will never know how much and impact we have on others around us.
-That is why we must be mindful of how we act around others.
+As I mentioned in my sermon last Sunday, we will never know how much we have an impact on others around us.
 It is on us to be good ambassadors of Christ and to make good and lasting positive impressions on everyone we encounter.
-We aren’t called to force God’s message on others, but to offer it if they wish to hear it.
+Some people will not be receptive of course, so we must then shake the dust off our boots and leave.
+But some people will be receptive and even those that aren’t, in time, might be open to hearing our message.
+We aren’t called to force our message on others, but to offer it if they wish to hear it.
 Otherwise, we must do our part to be polite and kind to others, believers and other sorts of believers/non-believers, be it at work, school or home.
 Following God’s ways, we will be a much happier people.

 The treatment we receive in this world will pale in comparison to the treatment God will give us in the next world if we but do our very best to follow Him.
-He has given us the power to become the Sons of God; we are God’s adopted children.
+He has given us the power to become the Sons of God,we are God’s adopted children.
 This is a power greater than any in this world not of God’s Hands.
-This is a power that cannot be taken from us, as we are tightly in God’s Hand.
+This is a power that cannot be taken away from us, as we are tightly in God’s Hand.
 The enemy cannot pluck us out of God’s grasp, once we have willingly joined ourselves to God through the help of the Holy Ghost.
-We need the unifying spirit of the Holy Ghost to help us understand the concepts of Scripture; not only to understand them, but to follow them.
-With the help of the Holy Ghost, we can understand what we are to do; more than that, we will be able to apply the concepts we learn from Scripture to our everyday lives.
+We need the unifying spirit of the Holy Ghost to help us understand the concepts of Scripture and not only to understand them, but to follow them.
+With the help of the Holy Ghost, we can understand what we are to do and more than that, we will be able to apply the concepts we learn from Scripture in our every day lives.

-To care for the mysteries of God properly, we must continue to learn in our spiritual lives; if we do this, we will keep growing more and more every day.
-Reading Scripture is one way to further our spiritual development, as well as helping others without thought for ourselves.
+To care for the mysteries of God properly, we must keep learning in our spiritual lives and if we do this, we will keep growing more and more every day.
+Reading the Scriptures is one way to further our spiritual development, as well as helping others without thought for ourselves.
+We must keep doing a combination of these and similar things, if we expect to be able to facilitate our spiritual growth and change the minds of the disobedient and the unjust.
 We have to undergo our spiritual rebirth before we can help to transform others and to serve others.
-To accomplish this, we need to have the mental state only the Holy Ghost can give us.
+We need to have the mental state that only the Holy Ghost can give us, to do this.
 We must keep trying our best to improve and learn from the Scriptures and the Holy Spirit and to trust in God and dread naught.

-As Jesus came to change us for the better, Paul and the Collect remind us to do the same for others.
-We have to keep trying to do our best to help our friends and family to be better, all the while doing our best to be the best Christians and humans we can be.
-All the while shining the light of Christ into the darkness of this world as His ambassadors.
+As He came to change us for the better, Paul and the Collect remind us to do the same for the others.
+We have to keep trying to help our friends and family and to do our best to do so, while shining the light of Christ as His ambassadors.
 We know not what seeds we plant when we perform such actions and in a future time they may bear fruit.
 We must not try and rush the work of the Holy Spirit, who works on God’s time and not that of our own time.
 All good things will happen in due course.
 If we do our part by planting the seed, the Holy Ghost will nurture and develop this seed to bear fruit.
-We must put our hearts and minds together and think about what God wants us to do in the end, rather than what we want to do.
+We must put our hearts and minds together and think about what God wants us to do in the end rather than what we want to do.
 Put God first and all will be well, is what can be taken from today’s collects and lessons, ultimately.
-We must be willing do to this; then we can be properly caring for the mysteries of God.
+We must be willing do to this, then we can be properly caring for the mysteries of God.